 - Planned United Developments

-Loans are available for 15, 20 and 30-year terms.
-Qualification criteria vary by loan product, but your interest rate and monthly mortgage payment (for principal and interest) will remain the same over the life of the loan if you go with a fixed-rate mortgage.
+Conventional loans are available for 15, 20, and 30-year terms.
+Qualification criteria vary by loan product, but your mortgage rate and monthly mortgage payment (for principal and interest) will remain the same over the life of the loan if you go with a fixed-rate mortgage.

 If you’re considering an ARM, conduct a cost-benefit analysis to ensure it’s worth it.
 It’s best to get an ARM only if you plan to refinance or sell the house before the lower interest rate expires.